alexanderkoller/pergamon/src/bibtypst.typ

 /// )
 ///
 /// You can call `add-bib-resource` multiple times, and this will add
-/// the contents of multiple bib files
+/// the contents of multiple bib files.
+However, all bibliography entries
+/// must have different keys, even if they are in different source files.
 ///
 /// -> none
 #let add-bib-resource(